humminghomes/interview-questions/README.md

 2. Payment problem; architect a way for users to send an invoice for a job, edit the invoice, and correctly pay the correct person

 ### PR Review
-1. Create a PR in Swift UI, React, Django, and allow candidate to leave comments
+1. Create a Pull Request in Swift UI, React, Django, and allow candidate to leave comments

 ## Phone Screens (in [Wiki](https://github.com/humminghomes/interview-questions/wiki))
 __These questions are meant for the future to filter out candidates__